Tag Archive | how to propagate plants

 Swiss chard ‘Bright Lights’.

 Here’s a little cutie that sits on the kitchen windowsill, right behind the sink.
 This Swiss chard ‘Bright Lights’ gets several hours of direct sunlight in the morning and early afternoon, and bright indirect light the rest of the day.
 Chilly nighttime temperatures don’t bother it.
-It found a temporary home in the nearest empty pot when I thinned it from a cluster of vegetable seedlings.
+The tiny seedling found a temporary home in the nearest empty pot (the one in the photo) when I thinned it from a cluster of vegetable seedlings.
 And there it stayed.

 What makes this plant special is the fact that I potted it up in March of 2022!
 And it has been in its 2¼” clay pot all this time!
 The other seedlings planted last spring grew to their normal 18″ height.
 This one stands a diminutive 3″ tall.